-You will relish the challenge of running what is effectively a start-up charity, and expect to be involved in the day to day operations as well as fundraising and profile building in your area.
-You may have a background in the charity sector; you may have experience in fashion; you may work in the private sector and relish a new challenge; or you may be none of these things.
+You will relish the challenge of running what is effectively a start-up charity, and expect to be involved in the day to day operations, as well as fundraising and profile building in your area.
+You may have a background in the charity sector; you may have experience in fashion; you may work in the private sector and seek a new challenge; or you may be none of these things.
 There is no typical Smart Works person.
 Instead we are committed to helping women, and insist on a collaborative approach, learning from each other to help deliver the services uniquely provided by this charity.

 You must also have time.
 It is likely this will take up several hours a week, more at certain times, and it is important that this is manageable.

 If you have the vision, time and passion to run a Smart Works, we cannot promise that it will be easy, but we can promise it will be the most fulfilling decision you make.

 Above all, we are passionate about the service we deliver.
 Every day, we are able to harness the power of clothes and confidence to help a woman at a tipping point in her life as she faces a job interview.
 Half of our clients are long term unemployed and have been rejected from a large number of job applications.
 And yet over one in two go on to get a job within a month of their visit to Smart Works.
 Helping a woman back into the workplace will change the trajectory of her and her family’s life.